 c. without creating inflation.

 In other words the US government can issue currency and hire any and all unemployed and underemployed folk.
 The constraint is the productive capacity of the economy, as measured by wage inflation.
-If prices do rise above an acceptable level, they can be controlled by i) selling government securities, ii) raising interest paid on deposits at the fed, iii) raising taxes across the board, or iv) a cut in spending.
+If prices do rise above an acceptable level, they can be controlled by i) raising taxes across the board (on income, sales/vat, and asset values), or ii) a cut in spending, but the Job Gty is always maintained.

 4) The US government debt is not a problem in any way, shape, or form.
 In fact, it can be repaid tomorrow without a negative repercussion.
 That would simply involve replacing government bonds with deposits at the Federal Reserve Bank with similar interest and maturities.
 The similar or even better risk/reward terms assure no change in investor savings/spending preference or desire to hold dollars.
 Not recommending this course of action, just pointing out that it is possible.